metauhid1/Polygon-Bridge/README.md

 - Store these items on IPFS using pinata.cloud.

 ### 2. Deploy an ERC721 or ERC1155 Contract
-- Deploy your NFT contract to the Goerli Ethereum Testnet.
+- Deploy your NFT contract to the sepolia Ethereum Testnet.
 - Implement a `promptDescription` function in the contract that returns the prompt used to generate the images.

 ### 3. Map Your NFT Collection